Generative Drifting is Secretly Score Matching: a Spectral and Variational Perspective: Introduction

-\item \textbf{Continuous-time dynamics and theoretical analysis} (\S\ref{sec:analysis}). \begin{itemize} \item \textit{Landau damping and kernel diagnosis} (\S\ref{sec:fourier_stability}): By going to the continuous-time limit, we formulate the drift dynamics as a McKean-Vlasov equation.
-Linearizing the dynamics around the equilibrium reveals mode-resolved convergence timescales.
-For the Gaussian kernel, high-frequency modes suffer exponential slowdown; for the Laplacian kernel, only polynomial.
-This offers a first principled explanation of the empirical kernel preference. \item \textit{Wasserstein gradient flow and stop-gradient necessity} (\S\ref{sec:gradient_flow}).
-We prove that drifting is the Wasserstein gradient flow of the smoothed KL divergence, and that the stop-gradient operator is necessary for the correct implementation of the discretized flow.
-As a result, drifting models inherit all optimization guarantees coming from Optimal Transport theory. \end{itemize}
+To summarize, our key contributions are: \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=4pt] \item \textbf{Score-matching identity and identifiability} (\S\ref{sec:score_connection}).
+Direct kernel substitution gives $V_{p,q}^{(\sigma)}=\sigma^2\nabla\log(p_\sigma/q_\sigma)$, placing drifting in the score-matching family and reducing identifiability to Fourier injectivity. \item \textbf{Landau damping and kernel diagnosis} (\S\ref{sec:fourier_stability}).
+Linearizing the McKean--Vlasov dynamics around equilibrium yields mode-resolved convergence timescales: exponential slowdown for the Gaussian kernel, polynomial for the Laplacian, a first principled explanation of the empirical kernel preference. \item \textbf{Wasserstein gradient flow and stop-gradient necessity} (\S\ref{sec:gradient_flow}).
+Drifting is the JKO-discretized Wasserstein gradient flow of the smoothed KL divergence, and the stop-gradient operator is precisely the frozen-field structure this discretization requires; removing it severs training from any descent guarantee. \item \textbf{Algorithmic improvements} (\S\ref{sec:practical}).
+An exponential bandwidth schedule $\sigma(t)=\sigma_0 e^{-rt}$ provably reduces convergence time from $\exp(\mathcal{O}(K_{\max}^2))$ to $\mathcal{O}(\log K_{\max})$ while retaining Gaussian identifiability, and the variational template $V=-\nabla(\delta\mathcal{F}/\delta q)$ yields new operators such as a Sinkhorn-divergence drift. \end{enumerate}